pmean/build-website/text/06/EmilyRosaExperiment.md

 After all, you only need one person who can reliably detect energy fields to prove that there is something interesting going on.

-This is sometimes called the \"White Crow\" argument, which was based on the quote
+This is sometimes called the "White Crow" argument, which was based on the quote

 > *To upset the conclusion that all crows are black, there is no need to